If you’ve ever heard a good description of Minimalism, you know it’s not really about the stuff. It’s about values.

 Yesterday I got into my car after work and noticed a pair of shorts I’d been meaning to return on the floor of the back seat.
 I spent the first 10 minutes of my commute home thinking about those shorts:

 - When and where I was going to return the shorts

 - Whether I’d get a refund or exchange them for another pair

 - How much I loved all the previous shorts I’d bought from my favorite shorts company

 It wasn’t until I was almost home that I remembered how I was planning on using my commute as a time to call one of my brothers and catch up.

-But even though taking the time to call them is something I value strongly and an expression of my love for them, I’m surprisingly bad at actually doing it.
+But even though taking the time to call him is something I value strongly and an expression of my love for him, I’m surprisingly bad at actually doing it.